SESAME-Synchrotron/CCD/docs/source/Control.rst

 **Record:** an object with a unique name, properties (**fields**) and contains information (data) where different data types can appear in different fields.
 A record also has the ability to perform actions on data.

-**Naming a PV:** a PV is comprised of two parts
+**Naming a PV:** a PV is comprised of two parts:
 - The record name
 - The name of a field belonging to that record

 For example: ``ARIDI-PCT:CURRENT.`` in this case most record fields can be accessed individually.

-Note: if no field name is given, Channel Access will default to using the .VAL field.
+Note: if no field name is given, Channel Access will by default use the .VAL field.

 A general structure of what you might see in an IOC in terms of records and fields is the following: